 In 2015, Governor Dannel Malloy requested that the Commission undertake a study of Connecticut’s pretrial justice system and develop proposed reforms.
 This initial effort produced a comprehensive evaluation at the pretrial justice systems in Connecticut and other jurisdictions.
 Recommendations in the report served as the basis of HB 7044, An Act Concerning Pretrial Justice Reform passed in 2017

 Additional progress was made in 2019 when the Judicial Rules Committee of the Superior Court approved a Commission proposal that automatically granted defendants the ability to secure release through a ten percent deposit for bail bonds of $20,000 or less.
-In addition, the
+In addition, the proposal for the first time introduced ten percent cash bonds at the level of arrest at the police departments.
+The new rule went into effect on January 1, 2020.

 Urban Institute’s Report on Connecticut’s Pretrial Tool Assessment